Call Center Software Comparison The Definitive Guide

 Figuring out the cost of call center software can feel like you're trying to hit a moving target.
 The price you see on a website is almost never what you’ll actually end up paying.
 If you want to make a smart financial decision, you have to look beyond the monthly subscription fee and really dig into the Total Cost of Ownership (TCO).

 TCO gives you the real story by adding up every single expense you'll encounter, not just the obvious ones.
-This includes one-time setup fees, any ongoing maintenance, and the costs for add-ons that you can't live without.
+This includes one-time setup fees, any ongoing maintenance, and the costs for add-ons that you can't live without but aren't in the base package.
+Miss these, and you could blow your budget, turning what looked like a good deal into a financial headache.

 Decoding Common Pricing Models